Triad (organised crime): 21st century

-In April 2025, Zhang Dayong, known as Asheng, was executed in Rome with a gunshot to the head and three to the chest.
+In April 2025, Zhang Dayong, known as Asheng, was murdered in Rome with a gunshot to the head and three to the chest.
 He was the right-hand man of Zhang Naizhong, the alleged head of the Chinese mafia in Europe, and served as his representative in Rome.
-Zhang Dayong had a history of violent offenses and was considered a key player in the organization's illegal activities in Italy, including loan sharking and running underground gambling operations.
+Zhang Dayong had a history of violent offenses and was considered a key player in the organisation's illegal activities in Italy, including loan sharking and running underground gambling operations.
 Although he officially ran a store in Rome's Esquilino neighbourhood, Asheng was in charge of the Chinese mafia's operations in the Italian capital.
 Investigators link him to past violence, including the enforcement of payments through beatings.
 He was also present at the lavish 2013 wedding of Zhang Naizhong's son, attended by major figures in the Chinese criminal underworld.
-Asheng reportedly lost favor within the organization after several missteps, including getting drunk and assaulting women at a brothel managed by a fellow gang member.
-Intercepted conversations reveal how his disrespect toward superiors and erratic behavior eventually sealed his fate.
-His murder is believed to be connected to the ongoing turf war among Chinese gangs, known as the “hanger war” of Prato, which has now spread to Rome.
+Asheng reportedly lost favour within the organisation after several missteps, including getting drunk and assaulting women at a brothel managed by a fellow gang member.
+Intercepted conversations reveal how his disrespect toward superiors and erratic behaviour eventually sealed his fate.
+His murder is believed to be connected to the ongoing turf war among Chinese gangs, known as the "hanger war" of Prato, which has now spread to Rome.
 His death marks a significant escalation in the mafia conflict.
-In August 2025, Italian authorities arrested 13 individuals with connections to Chinese organized crime.
+In August 2025, Italian authorities arrested 13 individuals with connections to Chinese organised crime.

+In February 2026, illegal gambling and usury linked to Chinese criminal networks have emerged as central elements in a murder case in Turin, Italy, where Liu Jianwei, known as "Dan", a figure active in clandestine mahjong dens, was killed in March 2025 by Hu Libin, a cook with gambling debts he could no longer repay.
+Authorities describe the killing, not as a failed robbery but as a settling of accounts within a "rooted and structured" system of usury, in which Liu provided cash loans to Chinese players at extremely high interest rates, reportedly up to 20% per month, while maintaining control over access to illegal gambling venues and pressuring debtors through threats, including against their families.
+Investigations revealed handwritten records listing debtors and amounts owed, as well as evidence that Liu demanded repayment under strict deadlines and attempted to involve third parties financially.
+Intercepted communications and investigative findings further outline Liu's role within a broader criminal environment tied to clandestine gambling, usury, and control over debtors within the Chinese community, indicating the presence of an organised and expansive illicit network active in Northwest Italy.